mandiwise/isotope-posts/README.md

 3. Sample of featured image and excerpt output

 ## Changelog

+### 2.0.8
+* Fix filter menu so that it doesn't show excluded terms when the filter menu taxonomy is the same as the limiting taxonomy (again)

 ### 2.0.7
 * Adjust pre-filling behaviour when using filtering and infinite scrolling together (even though this is not advisable) to address JS errors